DrSiemer/CodeMerger/README.md

 - **`.gitignore` Aware**: The file browser automatically hides files and folders listed in your `.gitignore` file
 - **New File Detection**: Automatically scans your project for new files that match your filetype settings and alerts you with a visual indicator.
 New files are highlighted in the file manager for easy review
 - **Token Counting**: Calculates the total token count of your selected files to help you stay within an LLM's context limit
-- **Customizable Prompts**: Configure a default prompt that is automatically prepended to your code when using the "Copy Merged" button.
-You can also set application-wide default intro and outro texts for the wrapper feature
+- **Customizable Prompts**: Configure a default prompt that is automatically prepended to your code when using the "Copy Code Only" button.
+You can also set application-wide default intro and outro texts for the instructions feature
-- **Customizable Wrapper Text**: Add project-specific text (like prompts or instructions) before and after the merged code block.
+- **Customizable Instructions**: Add project-specific text (like prompts or instructions) before and after the merged code block.
 You can easily load your predefined default prompts
 - **Drag & Drop Reordering**: Easily reorder the files in your merge list to control the final output structure
 - **Compact Mode**: A small, always-on-top, draggable window for quick access to core functions that appears when the main window is minimized.
-It includes an adaptive copy button (Copy Wrapped / Copy Merged) and a paste button.
+It includes an adaptive copy button (Copy with Instructions / Copy Code Only) and a paste button.
 - **Recent Projects**: Quickly switch between your recent project folders
 - **Project Colors**: Assign a unique color to each project for easy identification in compact mode